-\\Students admitted to the certificate program that have equivalent courses from their undergraduate degree program will complete other courses from the respective lists.
+Students admitted to the certificate program that have equivalent courses from their undergraduate degree program will complete other courses from the respective lists.

-Admission Requirements: university undergraduate degree with a minimum of 75% [B+] overall average.
+Admission Requirements: University undergraduate degree with a minimum of 75% [B+] overall average.
 International applicants must provide documentation of language proficiency as per Algoma University's current language requirements.

-Graduation Requirements: Minimum grade of 60% in required introductory courses\ and 60% overall average in all courses required for the certificate.
+Graduation Requirements: The graduate certificate requirements for the Graduate certificate in Health Sciences require a minimum 60% cumulative average for all courses required for the certificate.